How a leading anti-Trump group ignored a crisis in its ranks

 Others used the money earned during their time with Lincoln Project to refinance homes, or purchase a new one.
 Schmidt purchased a $1.4 million “Mountain Modern” custom home in Kamas, Utah, with five bedrooms, seven baths and a “stunning” view of the Uinta Mountains, according to property records and real estate listings.
 He is currently trying to resell the home for $2.9 million.

 But as money flowed into the group, multiple people with direct knowledge said allegations against Weaver were repeatedly raised inside the organization, long before leaders acknowledged them publicly in late January.
-Those with knowledge insisted on anonymity in order to disclose private communications.
+Those with knowledge spoke on condition of anonymity in order to disclose private communications.

 Last June, someone working for the Lincoln Project payroll sent an email to Steslow, one of the organization’s co-founders, detailing numerous cases of sexual harassment involving Weaver that spanned several years.
 While the AP has not seen the email, its contents were confirmed by four people who had directly seen it.